Who to tell when someone dies

 - membership number, client number or account number for bills, banking and utilities.

-You should also give them your name, contact details and tell them your relationship to the person who died.
+You should also give the person you’re writing to your name and contact details, and tell them your relationship to the person who died.
 That way they can contact you if they have any questions.

 If someone dies overseas

-You need to contact the nearest Australian embassy, high commission or consulate if someone dies overseas.
+You need to contact the nearest Australian embassy, high commission or consulate if an Australian dies overseas.

 Smartraveller can help you understand what consular staff in Australia and overseas can do to assist during this difficult time.
-Find out what happens when an Australian has died overseas on Smartraveller.
+Find out what happens when an Australian has died overseas on the Smartraveller website.

 You can also call us on our international line for help and support.